Conference Tracks and Session Formats

 Hands-on workshops (1.5 hours or 3 hours)

 This session format is designed to give participants hands-on experience to implement a particular technique or activity or develop innovative approaches to curriculum design.
 Workshops are 1.5-hour or 3-hour sessions.
-3-hour sessions may be offered as pre-conference activity.
+3-hour sessions may be offered as a pre-conference activity.

 Short Presentation (20 mins + 10 minutes Q&A)